 Just as we practice piano notes with hands separately before we combine them, it is useful to practice your piano and vocal parts separately before joining them to play and sing at the same time.
 You want your music to feel effortless and flowing, not constricted and jittery.
 One way to do this effectively is to practice the music in separate pieces.

 In particular, you do not want to have to think too much about your piano chords once you start singing.
-You should have the piano parts under your fingers quite well so that you do not need to look down excessively as this will affect your mic technique, posture, and air-flow when you are learning how to sing and play piano.
+You should have the piano parts under your fingers quite well so that you do not need to look down excessively as this will affect your mic technique, posture, and air-flow when you are learning how to play piano.

 Use your body!